 What Is EMDR Therapy?

-If you’ve ever wondered why certain memories or feelings keep haunting you—no matter how much you journal, meditate, or “work on yourself”—EMDR therapy might help.
+If you’ve ever wondered why certain memories or feelings keep haunting you no matter how much you journal, meditate, or work on yourself, EMDR therapy might be worth a closer look.

 And no, it’s not as intense or strange as it sounds.